How do I say the name?

 There are many ways to receive assistance with the software.
 Firstly, a high-quality comprehensive manual has been written that documents all aspect of software operation.
 While first and foremost the manual explains how to do things, we are also expanding that document and developing resources to explain why you would process (and collect) LA–ICP–MS data in a particular way.
 In addition to reading the manual it is possible to email or call LADR technical support at any time.
 Finally, a LADR support team member may be able to visit you and deliver a short course in LADR (or LA–ICP–MS in general) at your institution.

 What do you guys know about programming?

 While Ashley and Leonid are primarily research scientists, both of them have extensive programming experience.
 Ashley has developed a number of online tools (most available via this website) and specialises in instrument control (see GeoStar), workflow and interface optimisation, and machine learning.
 Leonid wrote the popular fractional crystallisation modelling program Petrolog.
-While neither of them would claim to be "expert programmers", they both have sufficient experience to ensure LADR is well designed and of high quality.
+While neither of them would claim to be "expert programmers", they both have sufficient programming experience to ensure that LADR is well designed, stable, and of high quality.

 What is LADR Written In?

 The main reasons were ease of development, support for the language, and cross-platform support.
 While there is a slight performance penalty from .NET compared to executing native code, this was deemed to be worthwhile in exchange for the other benefits.

 Absolutely!
 Leonid and Ashley are always keen to meet LADR users and discuss the software and development road map in more detail.
 They typically attend 2–3 conferences per year, including Goldschmidt, the European and North American laser ablation workshops, as well as the Winter Plasma meetings.